 - Finally, these scores are used to revise the score of a term candidate previously computed by an ATE method.

-A sample of performances in different datasets and using different ATE techniques.
+The figures show a sample of performances in different datasets and using different ATE techniques.
 The base performance of the ATE method is represented by the black horizontal line.
 The horizontal axis represents the semantic similarity threshold used in step 1.
-The vertical axis shows average P@K for all five K’s considered.
+The vertical axis shows average P@K for all five Ks considered.